 This is currently the first and only nationally recognised course in Australia that provides both medical transcription and editing training.
 Also, qualified trainers are available from the moment you start the course, all the way through until you complete your course.

 TalentHub is your virtual campus and interactive learning environment where you access all your course materials, resources and support services available.
 Through TalentHub you can also engage with your qualified trainers, student support staff and most importantly, your fellow students.

 There are many career choices for our graduates and TalentMed helps you the entire way in this process.
 Once you complete the course, your Graduate Support Team will provide you with extensive job placement assistance.

 Through our network of associated public and private hospitals, medical clinics, transcription agencies and Medical Transcription Service Organisations (MTSOs) we are able to assist you in finding a suitable position upon graduation.
-So far, we have been able to place 97.1% of our graduates into working positions!
+So far, we have been able to place a high number of graduates into working positions!

 There is a very high demand for qualified Medical Transcriptionists.
 As you can see below, we consistently receive large requests for TalentMed graduates from employers nationwide.

 If you would like more information on how you can start your career as a Medical Transcriptionist, you can register for a free consultation with one of our Career Advisers below!